 The important thing to remember in this area is to orient a chatbot’s personality to the target user.
-When Siri and Alexa make jokes it’s endearing, less so if a chatbot in charge of life support in a hospital does that.
+When Siri and Alexa make jokes, it’s endearing, less so if a chatbot that deals with life support in a hospital does that.
 So, start with thinking about the user and what they want from their interaction with the chatbot.
 After that, you can start to tweak it (using your specific language) so that your chatbot is memorable, unique, and pleasurable to interact with, thus creating a better user experience.

 As technology grows more advanced, chatbots will likely get increasingly human-like, but until then, these steps should be inspiration enough to personalize your chatbot and ensure a unique customer service experience!